Text Size

 Gospel Clarity

 Matthew 25 clarifies the gospel by showing that final readiness for Christ cannot be reduced to religious proximity, unused privilege, or verbal recognition.
-The Bridegroom must know us, the Master must find us faithful, and the King will reveal whether our lives have been joined to Him through mercy toward His people.
+The Bridegroom must know us, the Master must find us faithful, and the King will reveal whether our lives have been joined to him through mercy toward his people.
 The kingdom inherited by the righteous is prepared by the Father from the foundation of the world, yet the lives of the righteous bear evidence of grace through prepared watchfulness, faithful stewardship, and concrete love.

 The warning is equally clear: unpreparedness, buried stewardship, and merciless neglect reveal estrangement from Christ and end in judgment.